-Painting over the edges will allow you to finish off the wooden project quickly and easily.
+Painting over the edges will allow you to finish the wooden project quickly and easily.
 However, this will not be easy if you have an exposed wood layer that is difficult to fill.
-When I say exposed, I am referring to a piece of wood with multiple cracks on it, making it very difficult to paint over.
+When I say exposed, I refer to a piece of wood with multiple cracks, making it difficult to paint over.

 Edge Band the wood

 We do this by adding a more durable type of wood to the ends of the plywood.
-This affects locking in the plywood, therefore, preventing any unnecessary cracks on the edges.
-Unless you are a total professional, this method is quite difficult to achieve symmetry with.
+This affects locking in the plywood, preventing unnecessary cracks on the edges.
+Unless you are a total professional, this method is difficult to achieve symmetry.

 adding putty is one of the best options that you can get on the list because it provides you with an excellent finish of choice.
-Adding putty to all the cracked areas or having voids in them will allow you to smooth out all the available edges thoroughly.
-After this point, you will be able to paint over this putty easily.
+Adding putty to all the cracked areas or voids in them will allow you to smooth out all the available edges thoroughly.
+After this point, you can paint over this putty easily.

-To get the best experience working with plywood, you will need to take great care of the edges.
-This is because the edges of the wood are what create the aesthetic appeal of any wood project.
+To get the best experience working with plywood, you must take great care of the edges.
+Routing plywood edges requires care.
+This is because the edges of the wood create the aesthetic appeal of any wood project.

-Even if you are working on a straightforward project, you will get an amazing finish because of your attention to all these small details.
+Even if you are working on a straightforward project, you will get an excellent finish because of your attention to all these small details.

 The plywood has a grain running through it.
 That is what makes it look so great.
-The only way you could damage this type of wood is by skimming across the top or bottom of these curved surfaces.
+You could only damage this type of wood by skimming across the top or bottom of these curved surfaces.

-When you attempt to make sizeable cuts on the edges of the plywood, you must take extra caution to ensure that when you place your router down on the wood, it does not scratch or scuff up your plywood’s surface.
+When you attempt to make sizeable cuts on the edges of the plywood, you must take extra caution to ensure that when you place your router down on the wood, it does not scratch or scuff up yourplywood’ss surface.

-When you are working with plywood, you must ensure that the joints are as tight as possible.
-Before you do any work on the wood, it would be wise to ensure that all the joints are put together very snugly.
+When working with plywood, you must ensure that the joints are as tight as possible.
+Before doing any woodwork, it would be wise to ensure that all the joints are put together very snugly.

 You can use glue instead of screws to do this.
-How glue works on plywood is very simple and straightforward since it will flow into the gaps between two pieces of wood and make sure they stay in place forever.
+How glue works on plywood is straightforward since it will flow into the gaps between two pieces of wood and make sure they stay in place forever.

 Using blue tape

-It is wise to place the tape on each surface of the joint before gluing it.
-This will allow the glue to penetrate through the tape and hold it very firmly in place for as long as you need.
+It is wise to place the tape on each joint surface before gluing it.
+This will allow the glue to penetrate through the tape and hold it firmly in place for as long as needed.

 Planning Your Design

-Working with plywood requires a lot of planning and designing of your project.
+Working with plywood requires a lot of planning and designing for your project.
 Most people think that this process is complicated.
 However, in actuality, it is not.

-The main thing to consider when attempting to use a router for plywood is that you ensure all preparation has been done on the section of plywood you intend to work on.
-Issues such as filling in the voids beforehand should be taken seriously and performed urgently.
+If you want to use a router for plywood, the main thing you need to do is make sure that the section of plywood you want to work on has been well prepared.
+Issues such as filling the cavities should be taken seriously and done urgently.

-This is a common occurrence because the adhesive glue used on the wooden project will start to coat the blade that is around the router.
-Over time this ends up dulling the blades; therefore, they may end up requiring a replacement.
+This is often the case because the adhesive used for the wood project begins to coat the blade around the router.
+Over time, this dulls the blades and may need to be replaced.